Health Inequalities

 Health inequalities are unfair and avoidable differences in health between different groups of people.

 Evidence highlights how children in the north of England are disproportionately disadvantaged in comparison to children in the south of England.
 Women and babies of the north are similarly at a greater risk of suffering from social and maternal health inequities.
+Evidence also suggests a much higher risk of death and complications for mothers and babies from ethnic minority or socioeconomically deprived backgrounds.
 To reduce inequalities, it is important to give every child the best start, from before and during pregnancy and early childhood.

-This theme is interested in researching and understanding health inequalities experienced by children in the broadest sense so that we can work towards ensuring children in South Yorkshire have the best and fairest start in life.
+This theme is interested in researching and understanding health inequalities experienced by children from the beginning of life (the first 1000 days) in the broadest sense so that we can work towards ensuring children in South Yorkshire have the best and fairest start in life.
 The health inequalities theme intersects with the other SCYPHER themes, however key areas of interest include:

-- Inequalities in children’s access to health services;
+• Inequalities in children’s access to and experiences of health services;

-- Inequities for mothers and babies in access to health and social care service;
+• Inequities for parents/carers and babies in access to and experiences of health and social care service;

-- Inequities in mothers and families’ experiences of services and related health outcomes.
+• Inequities in parents, carers and families’ experiences of services and related health outcomes.

 Please complete this form to register to be a member of the Health Inequalities theme.